gottacatchenall/ms_sampling_effort/manuscript.md

 [@Hadfield2014TalTwo] and a set of XX New Zealand freshwater stream food webs [@Thompson2000ResSol].
-We simply compute the empirical marginal distribution of species occurrence, and compare the product of the marginals, $P(A)P(B)$, to the empirical joint distribution $P(AB)$
+We simply compute the empirical marginal distribution of species occurrence, and compare the product of the marginals, $P(A)P(B)$, to the empirical joint distribution $P(AB)$.

 ![Top: Hadfield, Bottom: NZ Stream Foodwebs.
 Effectively a version of
 @Cazelles2016TheSpe figure 1 panel
 A.](./figures/positiveassociations.png){#fig:associations}

 In @fig:associations, both host-parasite system (top) and food-web (bottom) exhibit these positive associations.
-Canard's "neutrally forbidden links" between species of very low relative biomass assumes this lack of association.
 The strength of this association may be different in different systems.
 Note here that these datasets were usable because they already have shared taxonomic backbone.
 Applying this in bulk to Mangal food-webs presents the difficulty of resolving spatial samples of species with to different taxonomic indicators, this is why we can't simple apply this to the whole mangal dataset.

-We suggest using neutral models similar to what we present above to consider the probability of false-negatives in a data set of a given size.
+We conclude this section by advocating for the use neutral models similar to above to generate expectations about the number of false-negatives in a data set of a given size.
 This can be useful for predictive models, where we might want to incorporate a model of observation error, and also for designing studies number of observations sufficient to say an interaction doesn't exist [@Canard2012EmeStr].
-Similar, one must consider the context for sampling---is the goal to detect a particular species $A$ (as in
-@fig:totalobs (c)), or to get a representative sample of interactions across the species pool?
+Further, one must consider the context for sampling---is the goal to detect a particular species $A$ (as in @fig:totalobs (c)), or to get a representative sample of interactions across the species pool?
 This argument is well-considered when sampling species [@Willott2001SpeAcc], but has not yet been internalized for designing samples of communities.

 # The impact of false-negatives on network analysis and prediction